G. Rohini: Judge, Andhra Pradesh High Court

 On 21 April 2014, G. Rohini was appointed Chief Justice of the Delhi High Court, and is the first female judge to hold that position.
 She succeeded Justice N.V.
 Ramana.

 During her tenure as a judge in the Delhi High Court, G. Rohini was a judge in a number of cases concerning significant questions of constitutional law, such as the ongoing conflict regarding the division of state and central power in concerning the administration of the National Capital Territory of Delhi, the right to privacy on instant messaging platforms, and the audit of public power distribution companies by the Comptroller and Auditor General of India.
 Previously, she was the judge at Andhra Pradesh High Court.
 She retired as the Chief justice of Delhi High Court on 13 April 2017 on attaining superannuation.

 Post-Judicial Appointments

 Commission for Sub-Categorisation of OBCs

 In October 2017, G. Rohini was appointed by President of India to head a five member commission to examine the sub-categorization of Other Backward Classes (OBC) under Article 340 of the Indian Constitution.
 In July 2022, the Commission received its thirteenth extension of time to complete this task, with a report now due on January 31, 2023.
+After 13 extensions to its tenure, Rohini Commission submitted its report to President Droupadi Murmu on 31 July 2023.
+The report is more than 1,000-pages long and is divided in two parts- the first part deals with how the OBC quota should be allocated; and the second part is an updated list of all 2,633 OBC castes across India.